Pinkies up or down? Are you dunking your scones into your tea? Gasp! Enjoy your tea time by following these simple

 Having proper etiquette at afternoon tea means you’re not loudly slurping your tea or talking with your mouth full.
-Below are some rules on how to behave at an afternoon tea.

 #1: Dress appropriately

 Most afternoon tea spots have a smart casual dress code.
 You don’t have to go decked out in party dress but stay away from jeans and sneakers.
 You should look neat and put together.

 #2: Keep phones off the table